microsoft/BotBuilder-V3/Node/examples/todoBot/README.md

     http://docs.botframework.com/builder/node/bots/BotConnectorBot/#publishing

 # SkypeBot Usage
-To run the bot using Skype you'll need to follow Skypes Gettign Started guide and register a new bot with the Skype Developer Portal.
+To run the bot using Skype you'll need to follow Skypes Getting Started guide and register a new bot with the Skype Developer Portal.

     http://docs.botframework.com/builder/node/bots/SkypeBot/#usage